 Why did the Game Commission increase the size of the Hunting and Trapping Regulations Digest?

 Primarily to reduce publishing costs, but also to increase the amount of information found in the publication.

-I lost my hunting license.
-What should I do?
+If I lose my license.
+What do I do?